ajpottebaum/Code-Refractor-/README.md

 - CSS

 ## Features
-- Intuitive header with links
+- Intuitive header with linksgi
 - Images have SEO tags
 - Footer with company information